 For 31 years, Gates was Editor in Chief of the Buddhist journal Inquiring Mind, which she co-founded with Wes Nisker.
 She is now working on a philosophic memoir tentatively titled Taking a Bath in the Milky Way, editing several books, and helping create an Inquiring Mind Digital Archive.

 She is co-editor of The Best of Inquiring Mind (Wisdom, 2008) and author of Already Home: A Topography of Spirit and Place (Shambhala, 2003).
-In the 1970s, as a literature and writing teacher and the co-founder of a school, Gates co-wrote Changing Learning, Changing Lives: A High School Women’s Curriculum from the Group School (Feminist Press, 1979).
+In the 1970s, as a literature and writing teacher and the co-founder of a community school, Gates co-wrote Changing Learning, Changing Lives: A High School Women’s Curriculum from the Group School (Feminist Press, 1979).

-Gates’s writing is informed by forty-plus years of Buddhist mindfulness practice under the guidance of meditation teachers such as Joseph Goldstein, Jack Kornfield, Sharon Salzberg, and more recently, Ajahn Amaro and Gil Fronsdal.
+Gates’s writing is informed by forty-plus years of Buddhist mindfulness practice under the guidance of Joseph Goldstein, Jack Kornfield, Sharon Salzberg, and more recently, Ajahn Amaro and Gil Fronsdal.
 Through preparing talks and interviews for publication, Gates is connected with many of the key voices that have brought Buddhism to the West.
 She has conducted interviews with Buddhist teachers from Thich Nhat Hanh and Jon Kabat-Zinn to Gary Snyder and Daniel Goleman.
 She has edited talks of luminaries from Ram Dass and Robert Thurman to Susan Griffin and Allen Ginsberg.

 In her freelance business as an editor, Gates has worked with many Buddhist teachers, including the Dalai Lama with Dr. Howard Cutler (The Art of Happiness) Joanna Macy (Widening Circles) Jack Kornfield (A Path With Heart), Sharon Salzberg (Lovingkindness) and Tara Brach (Radical Acceptance and True Refuge).